Reflections On Our First Summer of Tournament Baseball

 While there are varying opinions on these benefits at the rec level, one thing is for certain – they don’t do any favors for the advanced player playing tournament ball.

 The first couple of tournaments were brutal.
 Many of the teams we faced had been playing together by tournament standards for years, while we were playing real, big-boy baseball for the first time ever.
-Let’s just say it wasn’t an easy acclimation.
+Let’s just say it wasn’t an easy transition.

 After two weeks the team had a 1-5 record, but honestly, it wasn’t even that good.
 Many of the loses were mercy rule games with double-digit run differentials.
 I understand that winning and losing isn’t the main goal at this level, but we had our fill of learning how to lose with grace and needed desperately to experience some success.

 It wasn’t a straight line – not by a longshot – but by the last weekend of the summer, the team played well enough and consistently enough to actually win a tournament.
-It was glorious – the joy on the boys faces as they received the championship rings they rightfully earned.
+It was glorious – the joy on the boys faces as they received the championship rings that they rightfully earned.

 The boys don’t realize it, but their resilience, perseverance, work ethic, and courage in the face of adversity was truly commendable.
 They overcame obstacles other kids and teams hadn’t had too, and in the end, were rewarded for it.
 This summer will end up laying the groundwork for their future growth both on and off the field, and that’s what youth sports and healthy competition is all about.

-And now, for as long and as difficult as it all seemed at the time, it’s over.
+And now, for as long and difficult as it all seemed at the time, it’s over.
 Time to decompress, take back our weekends and maybe even go on a family vacation.
 Which will all be great.

 0 Comments